Rivière-au-Tonnerre: Toponymy

-The Manitou River, not far west, also has dramatic falls near its mouth.

 History

 The first permanent settlers arrived circa 1853 or 1854, and founded Sheldrake and Riviere-au-Tonnerre as fishing settlements.
 In 1875, more pioneers followed, originating notably from Paspébiac in the Gaspésie region.
 At the same time, the first chapel was built and the Parish of Saint-Hippolyte was formed.
 However it was commonly called Rivière-au-Tonnerre, like the settlement.
 In 1890, the post office opened under the English equivalent name of "Thunder River" (Frenchized in 1933).
 By 1908, there were 70 families engaged in agriculture.
 In 1925, the Municipality of Riviere-au-Tonnerre was formed.

+In 1948, electricity was installed in the town, and in 1976, its isolation ended when Route 138 was officially opened between Sept-Îles and Sheldrake.

+In 1988, its factory closed, leading to an exodus of its inhabitants.

+Geography

+In addition to Riviere-au-Tonnerre itself, the communities within the municipality include the hamlets of Rivière-Pigou, Rivière-aux-Graines, and Sheldrake, all located along the Gulf of St. Lawrence and accessible via Quebec Route 138 (The Whale Route).